 This month some of the ATLRx family is headed to Bali & Australia.
 We are so excited and grateful to take our work on the go while exploring new lands.
-The only pit fall of long travels & many time zones is….jet lag.
-Cramped up in small airplane seats, 15 hour plane rides, and multiple layovers, we made sure we brought CBD to help us on our 34 hour journey.
+The only pitfall of long travels & many time zones is….jet lag.
+Cramped up in small airplane seats, 15 hour plane rides, and multiple layovers.
+We did however, make sure we brought CBD.

-Jet lag can really put a damper on your trip, especially after 34 hours of traveling, and when you land, you don’t want to have to catch up on sleep at the beginning of your trip.
-Also, flying in general comes with many different emotions and many of us experience anxiety or bodily pains from being cramped in a very small space.
-CBD not only helps you be able to fall asleep on planes, but it can help with pre-anxiety jitters and soreness and cramping.
+Jet lag can really put a damper on your trip, especially after 34 hours of traveling.
+When you land, you don’t want to have to catch up on sleep at the beginning of your trip.
+Also, flying in general comes with many different emotions, with many of us experiencing anxiety or bodily pains from being cramped in a very small space.

 As always, be sure to do your research when bringing CBD on planes.
 In most areas CBD with under .3% THC is allowed but each state and country may vary.